 Immigrating needn't be hard with the right guidance and experts on your side.
 However, if you're still uncertain about the way forward, contact one of our Regulated Canadian Immigration Consultants (RCICs) for the necessary support for your immigration journey today.

 - Well-paying salaries with many job opportunities.

-- Many transportation options to choose from while Skytrain offers passengers stunning views while traveling in and around the city.
+- There are many transportation options, while Skytrain offers passengers stunning views while traveling in and around the city.

-- There’s an abundance of food options to choose from since the city caters to every pallet.
+- There are many food options since the city caters to every pallet.

-- Can be relatively expensive compared to the rest of Canada.
+- It can be relatively expensive compared to the rest of Canada.

 - Vancouver traffic can make commuting difficult.

-- Cost of travel and transport could be exorbitant.
+- The cost of travel and transport could be exorbitant.